ohel/gaincms/README.md

 ## Articles

-Each blog article consists of the article itself in *article.md*, a short intro in *intro.md* (which is shown in the blog post listing and social media shares), tags, and other files such as images if referred to in the article.
+Each blog article consists of the article itself in *article.md*, a short intro in *intro.md* to be shown in the blog post listing, optional *intro.jpg* or *intro.png* to show in the blog listing, optional *og_image.jpg* or *og_image.png* for Open Graph thumbnail, tags, and other files such as images if referred to in the article.
 The tags are just empty files whose names should begin with `tag_` by default.
 Spaces in tags are supported, but underscores are converted to spaces anyway in hyperlinks.

-Updates for article changelogs can be done by creating files which begin with `update_` by default, and end in a date.
+Updates for article changelogs can be done by creating files which begin with `update_` by default, and end in a date in the form YYYY-MM-DD (e.g. `update_2026-04-08`).
 A short description of the update should be written in the file.

 The paths and glob patterns are customizable in *index.php*.